etskinner/LeagueGoldReminder/Readme.md

 - Run LeagueGoldReminder.py

 ## Usage
 Just run the file (.py or .exe)!
+When you start a game, on the loading screen the TTS will say 'Connected'.
+From there on, it will give you reminders when you have 1000+ gold.

 There isn't any configurability right now.
 Maybe there will be in the future.
 The window shows some info log messages, but that's about it.

 ## Issues?
 Ideas?
 I'm all ears, just put in an issue or pull request if you have ideas / improvements / bugs.